furkanfatihkok/TGY2024-GoGame/README.md

 ---
 ### Known Issues
-The filtering process does not work adequately for the coins I want to search.
+1. The filtering doesn't work well enough for the games I want to search for.
+2. During the filtering process, there is no transition on the detail page.